paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Trees & Graphs edc3401e06c044f29a2d714d20ffe185.md

 ### Definition of terms

-The **depth** of a node n is the number of nodes on the search path from the root to n, not including n itself.
+The ***depth*** of a node n is the number of nodes on the search path from the root to n, not including n itself.
-The **height** of a binary tree is the maximum depth of any node in that tree.
+The ***height*** of a binary tree is the maximum depth of any node in that tree.
-A **level** of a tree is all nodes at the same depth.
+A ***level*** of a tree is all nodes at the same depth.

 ***Balanced vs. Unbalanced***

-A **balanced binary tree**, also referred to as a **height-balanced binary tree**, is defined as a binary tree in which the height of the left and right subtree of any node differ by not more than 1.
+A ***balanced* binary tree**, also referred to as a **height-balanced binary tree**, is defined as a binary tree in which the height of the left and right subtree of any node differ by **not more than 1**.
+One way to think about it is that a "balanced" tree really means something more like "**not terribly imbal­anced**:" It's balanced enough to ensure 0(logn) times for insert and find,but it's not necessarily as balanced as it could be.

 While many trees are balanced, not all are.
 Ask your interviewer for clarification here.
-Note that balancing a tree does not mean the left and right subtrees are exactly the same size (like you see under"perfect binary trees").
+Note that balancing a tree does not mean the left and right subtrees are exactly the same size (like you see under "perfect binary trees").

-One way to think about it is that a "balanced" tree really means something more like "not terribly imbal­anced:" It's balanced enough to ensure 0(logn) times for insert and find,but it's not necessarily as balanced as it could be.

 Two common types of balanced trees are **red-black trees** and **AVL trees.**